Destra Garcia: Social media, style, and performance

 Destra is one of the leading ladies of soca music.
 The Queen of Bacchanal expresses that "At Carnival you are studying so much more: the audiences what people are saying about you what you are doing what you are wearing".
 Not only do blogs about Destra revere her musical talent, they also express admiration for her physique, in particular her fit abs.
 Her defined abdominals have also become part of Destra's celebrity persona that fans think of when they think Destra Garcia.
 One blogger exclaims 'I will admit I am extremely jealous of dem abs, I wish mines was like dat but I guess I hadda wuk rel hard'.
 The tumblr page named 'Triniwoodentertainment' provides images of the star's activity with captions utilizing the same admiring tone such as 'Check out the soca songstress and Queen of Bacchanal, Destra Garcia showing off her abs and curves figure on a scorching hot Sunday.
 Fit to be a Queen, indeed.'
 This caption is for a picture of a bikini-clad Destra Garcia enjoying the sun.
-The blog's post includes a link to the image which is originally from Destra's official instagram.
+The blog's post includes a link to the image which is originally from Destra's official Instagram.

-Garcia is very active on the social media scene, with a Twitter, Instagram, and Facebook account.
+Garcia is very active on social media, with Twitter, Instagram, and Facebook accounts.
 She states, "Everybody is experimenting to see if we could take soca to another level.
 I think soca is already good, I’ve decided to see if I can make it more marketable."
-Her activity on social media has certainly allowed her to not only connect more with her fanbase but also cultivate a community around her music.
-In an interview with Huffingtonpost, we learn that "while many popular figures have social media managers, Destra sees things differently.
+Her activity on social media has allowed her to not only connect more with her fan base but also cultivate a community around her music.
+In an interview with Huffington Post, we learn that "while many popular figures have social media managers, Destra sees things differently.
 Therefore, to build a level of authenticity, she believes that it is imperative that she does it herself."
-Hence, every post, comment, 'like', tweet, retweet, etc. on the Destra Garcia social media sites are from the queen herself!